Google Grants $3 Million to U.S. Green Building Council

 Trilogy Partners is committed to sustainable and energy efficient custom home design, incorporating passive solar technologies, renewable energy resources and solar orientation in the design of custom Colorado mountain homes.
 Site selection and building placement is critical to the successful energy efficient passive solar home.

-When a family is planning to build a new custom home, it is advantageous to include the custom home designer veTrilogyPartnersPassiveSolarDesignry early in the site selection and home design phase in order to plan ahead for passive solar technology.
+When a family is planning to build a new custom home, it is advantageous to include the custom home designer very early in the site selection and home design phase in order to plan ahead for passive solar technology.
 Passive solar is based on the orientation of the building relative to the sun at different seasons of the year.

 A few of the more common solar energy design tools are the use of natural daylighting to light interior spaces, cool air flow through the house at night to modify temperatures, thermal heat storage in masonry walls, thermal insulation, and proper solar orientation for north and south facing facades.